nickjackolaisen/BusinessInitiaitive/_posts/business tips/2023-09-27-health_and_wellness.md

 Investing in your employees' health can also lead to significant healthcare savings.

 For instance, Johnson & Johnson found that its corporate wellness program saved the company $250 million on healthcare costs over a decade.

-A growing body of research suggests that investing in employee health and wellness can have significant benefits for businesses.
 <a id="practical-ideas">

 For example, [a study](https://journals.lww.com/joem/Abstract/2010/08000/Comprehensive\\_Worksite\\_Health\\_Promotion\\_and.6.aspx) published by the Journal of Occupational and Environmental Medicine found that companies with comprehensive wellness programs experienced an average of 25% fewer sick days than those without such programs.